Applying Requirements : A Guide To Trade School

 Other Educational Reources

-Browse personalized mentoring / coaching options, videos, and documents / templates that fit the needs of any student
+Browse personalized mentoring / coaching options or documents / templates that fit the needs of any student

-What it Will Consist Of
+What Applying Will Consist Of

 • The first portion of the application is usually just entering the portal and making a profile/login.